awsdocs/amazon-ses-developer-guide/doc-source/deleting-personal-data.md

 When you use Amazon SES to send an email, you can send information about that email to other AWS services\.
 For example, you can send information about email events \(such as deliveries, opens, and clicks\) to Kinesis Data Firehose\.
 This event data typically contains your email address and the IP address the email was sent from\.
 It also contains the email addresses of all the recipients the email was sent to\.

-You can use Kinesis Data Firehose to stream email event data to several destinations—including Amazon Simple Storage Service, Amazon Elasticsearch Service, and Amazon Redshift\.
+You can use Kinesis Data Firehose to stream email event data to several destinations—including Amazon Simple Storage Service, Amazon OpenSearch Service, and Amazon Redshift\.
 To remove this data, you should first stop streaming data to Kinesis Data Firehose, and then delete the data that has already been streamed\.
 To stop streaming Amazon SES event data to Kinesis Data Firehose, you must delete the Kinesis Data Firehose event destination\.

 **To remove a Kinesis Data Firehose event destination by using the Amazon SES console**